End-User access for Custom Objects and Lookup Fields

 In that article I purposefully used email as an example to work around the fact that there is no elegant way to ask for that information in forms.
 Or at least not while filling in the ticket field that contains the movie without resorting to custom code.

-Now, with this new Custom Objects for the Help Center EAP we can take an existing or new Lookup Field and give permissions to an end-user to view or edit that field from within a form or request page.
+Now, with this new Custom Objects for the Help Center release we can take an existing or new Lookup Field and give permissions to an end-user to view or edit that field from within a form or request page.

 This way, I can ask a customer to select a movie, a trainer to select a Pokémon or an employee to select a laptop from a nice list.